Are you thinking of moving to Portugal in the latter half of 2023?

 - No-risk refund policy.
 If your HQA Visa application fails, your entire investment will be refunded in full.
 That means there’s no risk whatsoever!

 - Build a flourishing start-up and establish an EU business presence.
-Depending on the success of your business idea, you could generate intellectual property which could be patented and become a valuable asset.
+Depending on the success of your business idea, you could generate intellectual property that could be patented and become a valuable asset.
 Your business could make great returns for you in the future.

 Main prerequisite: A regular source of passive income, or income from remote work